MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     Any of these options is fine.
 Some options are more convenient than others, depending on your preferences.
 Also, some options use the debugger, which can be helpful when you need to step through your code.

-1. Review the output in the terminal window.
+1. Review the output in the Debug Console panel.

     You should see the following output: